 Room upgrades are subject to availability and may be complimentary or payable.
 Free shuttle bus is to the local centre and is not offered where the local centre is within walking distance.

-Anchor Fares have been designed to offer guests a simplified pricing structure and clear update on the latest promotional prices available from Fred.
+Saver Fares have been designed to offer guests a simplified pricing structure and clear update on the latest promotional prices available from Fred.
 Olsen Cruise Lines.

 - Full payment is required at the time of booking